 Time with my kids.
 Not commuting gives me an hour in the morning and two hours in the evening to spend with my kids that I wouldn’t have otherwise.
 I typically hide out from them most of the day, but I can also help put them down for their nap occasionally or just grab a cuddle if I need a break.

-Life outside of AP.
+Life outside of Acceleration Partners.
 What do you enjoy doing?

 I spend most of my weekends exploring Brooklyn with my family – there’s always something new to do, see or visit.
 Last weekend we went to a family-focused afternoon dance party at a club DJ’d by Questlove.
 So fun.
 I try to take advantage of these “only in Brooklyn” type opportunities whenever I can!